Jot-Singh03/Pos-frontend/README.md

 # POS System

-A Point of Sale system with self-ordering capabilities and admin panel.
+A Point of Sale system with self-ordering capabilities and a full-featured admin panel.

 ## Features